gabslim912/sarraounia_prize/register-en.md

 title: Registration
 permalink: "/en/register.html"
 parallax_image: "/uploads/africa_5.jpg"
-description: 'All questions must be answered by the applicants.
-Put « NA » for questions not applicable to your situation. '
+description: All questions must be answered by the applicants.
+Put « NA » for questions not applicable to your situation.
+Application for 2020 is closed.
 date: 2019-04-24T07:38:58.000+00:00
 lang: en
 ref: apply